jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-13 what is an LLM SLM.md

 # What is an LLM / SLM

 Let's start by understanding what a Large Language Model (LLM) is and then we can look at what a Small Language Model (SML) is.
-What better way to find out than by asking ChatGPT!

 ![InstructLab](graphics/whatisaanllmslm.png)

-ChatGPT is not the only LLM, however, it was the first one release commercially!
-If we ask ChatGPT what an LLM is we get the following answer....
+---

+# Let's see what ChatGPT has to say about LLMs!

 ![What is an LLM and how are they different from SLMs](images/image1.png)

+Of course ChatGPT is not the only LLM, however, it was the first one release commercially!

 ---